NearNodeFlash/NearNodeFlash.github.io/docs/rfcs/0002/readme.md

         1. creates a config map reflecting the storage requirements and any runtime parameters; this is provided to the container at the volume mount named `nnf-config`, if specified
         2. duplicates the pod template specification from the Container Profile and patches the necessary Volumes and the config map.
 The spec is used as the basis for starting the necessary pods and containers
     3. The containerized application(s) executes.
 The expected mounts are available per the requirements and celebration occurs.
 The pods continue to run until:
-       1. the pod completes successfully (any failed pods will be retried)
+       1. a pod completes successfully (any failed pods will be retried)
        2. the max number of pod retries is hit (indicating failure on all retry attempts)
           1. Note: retry limit is non-optional per Kubernetes configuration
           2. If retries are not desired, this number could be set to 0 to disable any retry attempts
     4. `PostRun`: RABBIT software:
        1. marks the stage as `Ready` if the pods have all completed successfully.
 This includes a successful retry after preceding failures
        2. starts a timer for any running pods.
 Once the timeout is hit, the pods will be killed and the workflow will indicate failure
-       3. if all pods are completed but did complete successfully, the stage is not be marked as ready
-       4. leaves all pods around for log inspection
+       3. leaves all pods around for log inspection

 ### Container Assignment to Rabbit Nodes

 During `Proposal`, the USER must assign compute nodes for the container workflow.
 The assigned compute nodes determine which Rabbit nodes run the containers.

 ### Communication Details

 The following subsections outline the proposed communication between the Rabbit nodes themselves and the Compute nodes.

 #### Rabbit-to-Rabbit Communication

-A headless Kubernetes service connects the pods.
-This service is unique to each container workflow.
 Each rabbit node can be reached via `<hostname>.<subdomain>` using DNS.
 The hostname is a combination of the workflow name and Rabbit node name.
-The service name is used for the subdomain and the workflow name will be used.
+The workflow name is used for the subdomain.

 For example, a workflow name of `foo` that targets `rabbit-node2` would be `foo-rabbit-node2.foo`.

 Environment variables are provided to the container and ConfigMap for each rabbit that is targeted by the container workflow:

 ```shell
 RABBIT_HOSTS=foo-rabbit-node2,foo-rabbit-node3